OpenTechSchool/html-css-beginners/core/portfolio.md

 Here we have 3 new elements.
 First, the nav tag.
 That tag means navigation and wraps up all the elements that are essential for the navigation in the website.
 Ul is a type of list--unordered.
-In an unordered list, as the word suggests, we have elements that usually stay in a list and each element is wrapped in a li tag.
+In an **unordered list**, as the word suggests, we have elements that usually stay in a list and each element is wrapped in a li tag.

 In styles.css: